EduardSergeev/CV/README.md

 As a member of Search Team was responsible for development and support of backend services which provided realtime search functionality for property listings: from typeahead on public website to geo search used by other services.

-* C#/.NET Core 3.1, ElasticSearch, AWS (ECS, SQS, S3), Teamcity, Octopus Deploy, Docker, Github
+* C#/.NET Core 3.1, ElasticSearch, AWS (ECS, SQS, S3), Teamcity, Octopus Deploy, Docker, GitHub
 ---

 ### [Butterfly Systems](https://butterfly.systems)